Ideal Pace

 What is it with people at self-checkout registers in grocery stores?

-I try not to judge people because I want to be a nice person.
-But then the next customer in line behaves in the very same manner.
-Then I notice that all the customers at the self-checkout registers are under the same bizarre spell.
+I try not to judge because I want to be a nice person.
+But then I see that all the customers at self-checkout registers behave similarly.

-This also happens at the local Post Office.
-Ten people wait in line to be helped by a postal worker while three other registers sit unattended behind the check-in counter.
-The customer at the counter tells the worker about her pets and her grandchildren.
+This also happens at my local Post Office.
+Fifteen people wait in line to be helped by a postal worker while three other registers sit unattended behind the check-in counter.
+The customer at the counter tells the worker about her pets and grandchildren.
 The two of them act like long-lost friends who have finally found each other again.
-The line of people must become acquainted with the customer's life as the postal worker eventually processes the customer’s packages.
+The line of people must become acquainted with the customer's life as the postal worker gets around to processing the customer’s packages.

-What’s even more surprising to me is the next customer in line behaves in the self-same fashion.
-This astonishes me because when I finally get to the front of the line, I do my business in about 7.5 seconds before getting out of everyone else’s way.
+Even more surprising is the next customer then behaves in the same manner.
+This astonishes me because when I finally reach the front of the line, I do my business in about 7.5 seconds before getting out of everyone else’s way.

-What happened to the society-wide need for greatly increased sensitivity?
-Why does this new, almost pathological level of awareness turn off the moment people get their way?
+What happened to the society-wide call for increased care and awareness?
+Why do people's claimed pathological level of sensitivity turn off the moment they get their way?

 What does all this have to do with writing?
 Everything.
 Authors must be intimately aware of the thoughts, feelings, and wishes of many thousands of people they have never met.